Bitterroot range ski routes

 North Fork Lost Horse Creek

-Skiing: Once in the basin, peak to creek avalanche paths drop south from the Camas and Roaring Lion divide, and provide a variety of excellent long runs.
+Skiing: Once in the basin, peak to creek avalanche paths drop south from the Camas creek, and provide a variety of excellent peak to creek runs.
 The south facing peak to creek runs can be logically combined with tours in the Camas Creek drainage.
-The south side of the canyon has many shorter options, including a bunch of pillow drop ski lines for those so inclined.
+The south side of the canyon has many shorter options which are actually quite good, but aren't as long or striking as their neighbors across the creek.

 The South face of the North Fork of Lost Horse Creek photo #1.